[Mrs Anne Main in the Chair]

 I congratulate my hon.
 Friend on making a powerful speech, and I thank her for initiating the debate.
 The point she is making, and the examples she gives, are incredibly important.
 This debate is about death at the hands of the state, and the families who are trying to improve things so that such deaths never happen again, and the same mistakes—or criminal acts—are not made again.
 Given what we are talking about, does she agree that it is even more grossly unfair that the state’s legal advice and representation should be so thoroughly weighted against the victims?

 My hon.
 Friend is absolutely right.
-All we are asking for is a level playing field, which, at the moment, is totally disproportionate—a point I will come to.
+All we are asking for is a level playing field.
+At the moment, the situation is totally disproportionate—a point I will come to.

 The families of victims require help, accountability and answers, not only for themselves but, selflessly, to make sure that no other family goes through what they have.
 Instead, they are left by a callous Government to fight alone, their voices denied and excluded from the process.
 The scale of the discrepancy is a disgrace.
 In 2017 the Ministry of Justice spent £4.2 million on legal representation for the Prison Service in inquests involving deaths.
 In the same year the families of those who died were awarded just £92,000 in legal aid.
 I ask the Minister again: how can we in this place look the families of victims in the eyes and tell them that the current system is fair?